Among women, breast cancer is the most common cancer and the second most common cause of cancer deaths.

 Tumor receptors include the following:

 Estrogen and progesterone receptors: Some breast cancer cells have receptors for estrogen.
 The resulting cancer, described as estrogen receptor–positive, grows or spreads when stimulated by estrogen.
 This type of cancer is more common among postmenopausal women than among younger women.
 About two thirds of postmenopausal women with cancer have estrogen receptor–positive cancer.
 Some breast cancer cells have receptors for progesterone.
 The resulting cancer, described as progesterone receptor–positive, is stimulated by progesterone.
 Breast cancers with estrogen receptors and possibly those with progesterone receptors grow more slowly than those that do not have these receptors, and the prognosis is better.
-(Estrogen and progesterone The female reproductive system consists of the external genital organs and internal genital organs.
-The breasts are sometimes considered part of the reproductive system.
-However, other parts... read more are female sex hormones.)
+(Estrogen and progesterone Overview of the Female Reproductive System are female sex hormones.)

 HER2 (HER2/neu) receptors: Normal breast cells have HER2 receptors, which help them grow.
 (HER stands for human epithelial growth factor receptor, which is involved in multiplication, survival, and differentiation of cells.)
 In about 20% of breast cancers, cancer cells have too many HER2 receptors.
 Such cancers tend to be very fast growing.